kathoffman/steroids-trial-emulation/README.md

 <h2>Demo Data</h2>

-We hope to have a script soon to demo the pre-processing of long-to-wide format data required to run the open source `R` package `lmtp`.
-In the meantime, we provide demo data in the `data` folder in combination with this visual representation of the required data format:
+The analysis is primarily run using the open source `R` package `lmtp` (*please note we use the `sl3`-compatible version*).
+We provide demo data in the `data` folder in combination with this visual representation of the required data format:

 ![](/img/analytical_file.png)